krzysztofgal/odooChatLite/README.md

 # odooChatLite
-Alternative client for odoo livechat witch basic functionality.
+Alternative client for odoo livechat with basic functionality.
 Require jQuery 1.x or above.

 Usage